 But don’t get me wrong.
 There are more Starbucks in Kyoto than in my own town of Berkeley, they have made their presence known, but after spending a week eating in the city, I can tell you that Starbucks is not a driving force in the lives of the people in this town.
 However, there is a real danger that it could be.
 The youth, just like everywhere else in the world, may abandon their regional and cultural roots if Japanese cuisine is not protected.

 I digress, this is not a post on food politics, it is a love letter to Kyoto and in particular to Nishiki Market, the city’s 400-year old food center.
 Before heading to Kyoto I reached out to my friends at Context Travel to organize a few tours.
-As it is a city of temples, I wasn’t surprised that there were plenty of tours associated to visiting temples, but I was disappointed there was nothing focused on cuisine.
+As it is a city of temples, I wasn’t surprised that there were plenty of tours associated with visiting temples, but I was disappointed there was nothing focused on cuisine.
 No problem.
 The wonderful, amazing, smart folks at Context Travel created a custom tour for us focused on Nishiki Market and its surrounding area.

 We decided to do the tour the first thing in the morning on our first full day.
 It was my intent to get the lay of the food land at the beginning of our stay so that we could leverage the knowledge the remainder of our stay.